breadcat/blog.minskio.co.uk/content/quotes.md

 >If you play your cards right, you might just get to meet the whole gang <!-- anchorman -->

+>If you're not turned on to politics, politics will turn on you <!-- ralph nader -->

 >If you see something, say nothing, and drink to forget <!-- night vale -->

 >If you were any simpler you'd have to be watered every day

->If you're not turned on to politics, politics will turn on you <!-- ralph nader -->
+>I had a plan for that rock <!-- hoarders -->

+>I hate to hate and I hate that <!-- Till Lindemann -->

+>I have diplomatic immunity <!-- lethal weapon 2 -->

+>I know it when I see it

+>I loathe Zuni aesthetics <!-- tales from the darkside -->

+>I'm bleeding, making me the victor <!-- kung pow -->

+>I mentally shake hands with you for your answer

+>I'm escaping to the one place that hasn't been corrupted by capitalism <!-- red alert 3 -->

+>I'm not a real doctor, But I am a real worm <!-- they might be giants -->

+>I'm not complaining, I'm just explaining <!-- austin mcconnell -->

+>I'm not giving my name to a machine <!-- futurama -->

+>I'm not superstitious, but I am a little stitious. <!-- the office -->

+>I must apologize for Wimp Lo... he is an idiot.
+We have purposely trained him wrong, as a joke. <!-- kung pow -->

+>Incidentally, my name is Ged&auml;chtnis <!-- fireball -->

+>I never saved anything for the swim back <!-- gattacca -->

 >In Scotland the forbidden fruit is fruit. <!-- Gary Delaney -->

+>Into the incinerator you go <!-- jonathan pie -->

 >In war there are no winners, only widows <!-- arrival -->

 >In your opinion, which country contributed most to the defeat of Germany in 1945? <!-- IFOP poll -->

->Incidentally, my name is Ged&auml;chtnis <!-- fireball -->

->Into the incinerator you go <!-- jonathan pie -->
+>I only doubted you up until the end <!-- forager -->

+>I pledge not to spill 4.9 million barrels of oil into the gulf of mexico <!-- andrew henderson -->

+>I regret learning to read

 >Is almond a fruit? <!-- nailed it -->

+>I saw her duck with my telescope <!-- ambiguous sentence -->

+>ISO-8601 for life

 >Is that a euphemism?

 >Is this capoeira? <!-- Fireball -->

->ISO-8601 for life
+>I suppose he meant well, but then so did Hitler <!-- Spike Milligan -->

+>I think he took his wallet <!-- back to the future -->

 >It is a very comfortable hell

 >It is difficult to remember conversations one has while shooting on a grouse moor <!-- William Keswick -->

 >It may not be a perfect system, but it's still the best one there is

->It takes forever, until it doesn't

 >It's called a child-size soda because it is the size of a child <!-- parks and recreation -->